-- Set enough time for there to be a robust conversation. - Create small enough groups that the conversation is manageable. - Assign a trained adult with each youth for every group. - Have pre-set 3-5 questions that you want to have discussed.
+- Set enough time for there to be robust conversation. - Small enough groups that the conversation is manageable. - Assign a trained adult with each youth for each group. - Have pre-set 3-5 questions that you want to have discussed.
 The number of questions depends on the amount of time allotted and the number of people in each group.